sergeyzolotukhin/learn-java-gradle/README.md

-I am using this repository to learn a different aspect of programming.
+I am using this repository to learn a different aspect of programming in the Java programming language.
+I am using the Gradle build tool here.

 ### Java